 The French folklorists and writer Perrault’s version of the story in the 17th century featured a young girl next door to a village who incredulously shares her grandmother’s address with a wolf.
 Next, the wolf exploits her naivety by asking her to get into the bed, where he then attacks and eats her.

-This unhappy ending was later explained by Perrault himself, in order to cast any doubts away regarding the “moral” of the story.
+This not so happy ending was later explained by Perrault himself, in order to cast any doubts away regarding the “moral” of the story.
 According to him, the story should be a forewarning for young, pretty girls to avoid strangers.
 Further, he noted that he chose a wolf to be a villain because wolves resembled people.
 Some of them might not be noisy or hateful but they deceive with their gentleness, enter the young girls’ homes and turn out to be fatal.

 Two centuries later, the Brothers Grimm rewrote Perrault’s tale but also created their own variant, named Little Red Cap, in which an animal-skin hunter saves the girl and her grandmother.
-The brothers wrote a volume of the story in which Little Red Riding Hood and her Granny encounter and kill another wolf using a strategy supported by their previous experience.
+The brothers wrote a volume of the story in which Little Red Riding Hood and her Granny encounter and do away with another wolf using a strategy supported by their previous experience.
 This time, Little Red ignored the wolf in the woods, Grandma didn’t let him enter, but when the wolf skulked around, they lured him with the smell of sausages from the chimney under which they previously put a manger filled with water.

 The wolf plunged into it and drowned.
 In 1857, the Brothers Grimm concluded the tale as we know it today, reducing the somber undertones of other versions.
-Their practice was continued by the writers and adapters of the 20th century who, in the wake of deconstruction, Freudian analysis, and feminist critical theory, produced rather refined versions of the popular children fairy tale.
+Their practice was continued by the writers and adapters of the 20th century who, in the wake of deconstruction, Freudian analysis, and feminist critical theory, produced rather refined versions of the popular children’s fairy tale.